MrCapone/MyAdMobController-iOS/README.md

   [[MyAdMobController sharedController] loadInterstitial];

-Then load ad from your scene.
+Then show ad on your scene.

-For load Interstitial on current scene just call this methods on - (void)onEnter
+For show Interstitial on current scene just call this methods on - (void)onEnter

   UIViewController *rootViewController = [[[[UIApplication sharedApplication] delegate] window] rootViewController];
   [[MyAdMobController sharedController] showInterstitialOnViewController:rootViewController];